typedb/typedb-docs/11-query/04-delete-query.md

 This deletes all instances of the `employment` type where the `employer` is an `organisation` with `name` of `"Pharos"`.

 Attributes are normally owned by other concepts (ie. `$x has attribute $a`).
-This means we can both delete an attribute ownership, as in the next section, or delete the instance itself following the above style of using `isa` in the delete block.
+This means we can both delete an attribute ownership, as in the next section, or delete the instance itself following the above style of using `isa` in the delete clause.

 ## Delete Attribute Ownerships
 We can remove the ownership of an attribute by another concept in the same way it is inserted or queried: using the `has` clause.